Arska795/learn-npm/README.md

 # NPM
 Work in groups of 2 and follow the instructions below step by step and make sure to write down answers to any questions marked with a :camel:.
-Write down your answers inside this README.md file and make sure to commit (to the clone of your github fork).
-These questions will be discussed during class and they will also be part of the hand in.
+Write down your answers inside this README.md file.
+These questions will be discussed during class.

 ### In this lab we will learn: